 The promise of the first covenant would be carried forward (Gal 3:17) The purpose of the first law was to teach, through faith, that the Spirit of Yahweh would one day reside in as many as would call upon His name.

 The Old Testament Law was carnal, in that it pertained to the flesh.
 Whereas, the New Testament Law is Spiritually ordained and received.
-The flesh is indeed a very temporary dwelling place.
-However, the Spirit lives on forever, and will one day soon occupy a glorified eternal body (Heb 7:16, Rev 20:4).
+This current carnal flesh is indeed a very temporary dwelling place.
+However, the Spirit lives on forever, and will one day soon occupy a glorified eternal spiritual body (Heb 7:16, Rev 20:4).

 Gal 3:2 This only would I learn of you, Received ye the Spirit by the works of the law, or by the hearing of faith?

-The second covenant Law of Yahweh, was written in the hearts of men, which represents Israel after the Spirit (Rom 11:26, Gal 6:15-16).
+The second covenant Law of Yahweh, was written in the hearts and minds of a spirit filled Israel (Rom 11:26, Gal 6:15-16).

 Many who were under the Old Covenant Law refused the Messiah that the prophets spoke of (Mic 7:7, Zech 9:9, Isa 62:11).